Organic and Mechanical

 Participatory indigenous science also includes Wilber’s (2001, 2007) “Big Three” I referred to in the Introduction of this book.
 They are art, culture and science, or self, morals and nature, or (according to Plato) beauty, goodness and truth.
 Let us look at the latter three.

 We may find beauty in an organic whole.
 Think of the beautiful movements of a dancer.
 Think of the beauty of a flower.
-This beauty is beyond the conceptual reach of philosophers and scientists, although it has inspired some of them.
+This beauty is beyond the conceptual reach of philosophers and scientists, but has inspired some of them.
 And to some extent beauty may be reflected in science such as, for example, the beauty of fractals (Peitgen and Richter 1986).
 However, beauty may appear most profoundly in the arts.

 Kahil Gibran thus spoke about beauty in The Prophet: